rsdoiel/rsdoiel.github.io/blog/2025/06/30/Build_a_Static_Web_Server.md

 One of things I have in my web toolbox is a static site web server.
 It only runs on localhost.
 It amazes me how often I wind up using it.
 PHP and Python can launch one easily from the command line but I have always found they were lacking.
 What I want is a simple web server that runs only on localhost.
 It can serve content from a specified directory and should handle common content types appropriately (e.g. JavaScript files are served as "application/javascript" not as "text/plain").
 I should be able choose the port the server runs on.
 I should be able to specify a document root for the content I want to expose.
 It should default to a sensible location like the "htdocs" directory in my current working directory.

+When I started working with the web (when people used the NCSA web server), web servers were considered complex and hart to implement.
+I remember most network systems were presumed complex.
+Today most programming languages have some sort of library, module or package that makes implementing a web server trivial.
+This is true for JavaScript running under a JavaScript run time engine.

 Deno is a JavaScript and TypeScript runtime.
-I prefer Deno for several reasons over other runtimes like NodeJS.
-Deno runs sandboxed similar to the web browser.
-Deno's standard library follows browser expetentions where there is overlap between the local machine and the web browser.
+I prefer Deno over other JavaScript runtimes like NodeJS.
+Deno runs sandboxed.
+This is similar to how the web browser treats JavaScript.
+Deno's standard library aligns with web browser implementation too.
 Deno has a good set of standard modules.
-These ones I will use in this post.
+Many modules can also be used browser side.
+This includes the standard JavaScript modules I'll cover in post.
 The standard module "@std/http/file-server" provides most of what you need to implement a static content server.
 Two other modules will round things out in how I want my web server to behave.
 They are "@std/fs/exists" and "@std/yaml/parse".

-Let's build a simple but useful static web server for our web toolbox.
+Let's build a simple but useful static web server and add it to our web toolbox.

 Before I build my static web server I need some web content.
-I'm going to need and HTML file and a JavaScript file to test against.
-The web content should in an "htdocs" directory.
-On macOS, Linux and Windows the command we want to run in the terminal is `mkdir htdocs`.
-Using your text editor, create the HTML file called "helloworld.html" inside the "htdocs" directory.
+I'm going to need an HTML file and a JavaScript file.
+This will provide content to test.
+The web content should created in a directory called "htdocs".
+On macOS, Linux and Windows the command I run from in the terminal application to create the "htdocs" directory is `mkdir htdocs`.
+Using your my editor, I create the HTML file called "helloworld.html" inside the "htdocs" directory.

 ~~~html
 <!DOCTYPE html>